zhenjia2017/RDUKG/README.md

 }
 ```

-## Evironment
+## Requirements
-Java: Jdk version needs to be 11 or above, e.g., OpenJDK-17.
+Java: The JDK version needs to be 11 or above, e.g., OpenJDK-17.

 ## Data
- - The MKG dump for deployment is at [Google drive](https://drive.google.com/file/d/16blaKOpGwT-NruhDKwwqOktkwhCYBAbl/view?usp=drive_link).
+ - The MKG dump for deployment is at [Google Drive](https://drive.google.com/file/d/16blaKOpGwT-NruhDKwwqOktkwhCYBAbl/view?usp=drive_link).
 The total data size is around 1 GB.
- - If you have any issues with downloading dataset, please contact Zhen Jia via mail: zjia@swjtu.edu.cn.
+ - If you have any issues downloading the dataset, please contact Zhen Jia via mail: zjia@swjtu.edu.cn.

 ## Deployment
-- Follow the instructions at [link](https://neo4j.com/docs/operations-manual/5/installation/) to install Neo4J (We provide the instruction on Debian and Debian-based Linux systems).
+- Follow the instructions at [link](https://neo4j.com/docs/operations-manual/5/installation/) to install Neo4J (We provide the instructions on Debian and Debian-based Linux systems).

   -    Adding the Debian repository
   ```